Prediction of Antiferromagnetism in Barium Chromium Phosphide Confirmed after Synthesis

+The radii of the muffin-tin spheres centered on Ba, Cr, and P were chosen to be $2.50$ a.u., $2.44$ a.u., and $2.00$ a.u., respectively.
 The basis set used to expand the electronic wave function consists of plane waves in the interstitial, with a maximum wave vector of magnitude $K_{max}$, and where each plane wave is augmented by an atomic-like function in each muffin-tin sphere.
 The wavenumber $K_{max}$ was chosen so that $K_{max} R_{mt} = 8$, where $R_{mt}$ is the radius of the smallest muffin-tin sphere in the unit cell.
 Charge density was Fourier-expanded up to a maximum wave vector of $14 a_0^{-1}$, where $a_0$ is the Bohr radius.
-For total energy calculation, a $15\times 15\times 15$ grid of k-points was used to integrate functions over the Brillouin zone, and convergence of the self-consistent field calculations was achieved with an energy tolerance of $0.0001$ Ry and a charge tolerance of $0.001 e$.
+For total energy calculations, a $15\times 15\times 15$ grid of $k$-points was used to integrate functions over the Brillouin zone, and convergence of the self-consistent field calculations was achieved with an energy tolerance of $0.0001$ Ry and a charge tolerance of $0.001 e$.